Our Rivers & Roots Run Deep

 First off, any part of your ancestry is a part of your story, and you can be curious about it!
 And if you don’t have any Doukhobour ancestry and have a curiosity to learn about a culture that plays a part in this place, you are welcome to join us!

 Maybe you have Georgian, Ukrainian, Polish, Russian or other Eastern European ancestry.
 You might be surprised at how similar some of the singing, story and symbolism are.
+Perhaps you grew up in this area and are curious about this music and story.

 I don’t know my ancestry…